 |Construction projects.
 Non-research project.
 Example-ship building, civil construction

 |We make here Three-time estimates

 |PERT follows Probabilistic Model

 Difference between PERT & Gantt Chart

-A PERT chart is drawn at the start of any project while Gantt Chart helps during tracking of it.
+A PERT chart is drawn at the start of any project, while Gantt Chart helps track it.

 We use PERT if we have time priority and cannot delay any.
 But we use CPM to control both Time & cost simultaneously.